What is the Network and Information Security 2 (NIS2) Directive?

 Everything your business needs to understand about the implications of the new EU regulations and how it differs from the UK's own updated NIS rules

-To address the ongoing threat of cyber attacks, the European Union (EU) has put in place the Network and Information Systems Directive (NIS2) – a comprehensive legal framework intended to bolster cyber security by imposing obligations on organisations to manage cyber risks, report incidents, and cooperate with authorities to smoothen incident response.
+To address the ongoing threat of cyber attacks, the European Union (EU) has put in place an updated Network and Information Systems Directive (NIS2).
+This is a comprehensive legal framework intended to bolster cyber security by imposing obligations on organizations to manage cyber risks, report incidents, and cooperate with authorities to smoothen incident response.

-The directive applies to certain critical sectors such as energy, transportation, and health and requires companies to take measures to protect their systems from threats like malware and ransomware, as well as report certain types of incidents to relevant authorities.
+The directive applies to certain critical sectors such as energy, transportation, and health and requires companies to proactively protect their systems from threats like malware and ransomware, as well as report certain types of incidents to relevant authorities.

-The twin directives of NIS2 and the Critical Entities Resilience (CER), which replaces the European Critical Infrastructure Directive of 2008, came into force in January 2023, with member states given until 17 October 2024 to comply.
-These two measures address varying aspects of cyber security, with NIS2 focusing on enhancing the cyber security of digital service providers and essential service providers, while CER focuses on ensuring the resilience of critical entities in the EU.
+The twin directives of NIS2 and the Critical Entities Resilience (CER), which replaced the European Critical Infrastructure Directive of 2008, came into force in January 2023.
+Member states were given until 17 October 2024 to comply, with all of the law’s measures now applying to business operations.

-The UK, meanwhile, has also updated its own NIS regulations.
-These have stricter requirements for managed service providers (MSPs) than NIS2, particularly around supply chain security, system hardening, secure remote access, incident response planning, and staff training.
+Its NIS regulations carry stringent requirements for managed service providers (MSPs), particularly around supply chain security, remote access, incident response planning, and staff training.
 MSPs must also report any incidents to the National Cyber Security Centre (NCSC).
-Despite minor differences between them, the new regulations are now in force, meaning organisations must adapt their systems and processes to the provisions and make the appropriate changes in order to comply.

 What are the key provisions in the NIS2 Directive?